Why Excel Fails Uganda Landlords: Switch to Property Management Software

 This is fundamental.
 A spreadsheet is a record of what has already happened.
 It cannot reach out to a tenant who has not paid.
 It cannot generate and send an invoice seven days before rent is due.
 It cannot notify you when a lease is about to expire.
 It cannot remind your caretaker that a service is due.

-Everything proactive — every reminder, every follow-up, every notification — still falls on you.
+Every reminder, every follow-up, every notification still falls on you.
 Manually.
 Every month.

 Problem #5: No Spreadsheet Can Replace a Paper Trail That Holds Up in Court